bparanj/hivegrid.dev/README.md

 This diagram illustrates the workflow where the custom image, created through the Packer and Ansible, is consumed by Terraform to provision an EC2 instance.
 Terraform allows you to define the desired state of your infrastructure using declarative configuration files, and it automatically provisions and manages the EC2 instance based on that configuration.

-By using a custom image for the EC2 instance, we ensure that the instance is pre-configured with the required software and settings, reducing manual setup and configuration after the instance is launched.
+By using a custom image for the EC2 instance, the instance is pre-configured with the required software and settings, minimizing manual setup and configuration after the instance is launched.

 The Terraform template defines the following configuration: